The 4 Cloud Native Application Best Practices

 Alternatively, you could adopt the serverless ecosystem, which is the highest abstraction level in the Cloud.

-Fundamentally, you must automate repetitive tasks, utilizing Infrastructure as Code.
+Automating repetitive tasks is fundamental in cloud native development.
+And Infrastructure as Code is great in helping teams achieve it.
 This infrastructure business logic needs to live in the source control version system like Git or Bitbucket.

 Another relevant point is that the infrastructure should be immutable, meaning that your infrastructure shouldn’t change after getting deployed if it needs some modification, needs to be done before the deployment, or provisioning the infrastructure from images, scripting, templates, or anything else.
 But if you need to change something on the fly, you need to follow a process that brings a lot of consistency and portability and is good for disaster recovery.